-The steering wheel acceleration time histories used in the four experiments described above and in the two previous experiments reported by Giacomin and Fustes [11] were analysed to determine the unweighted and W_h frequency weighted r.m.s. values.
-The sound pressure time histories were also analysed to determine the unweighted sound pressure level in decibels, the A-weighted sound pressure level in decibels, the Stevens Mark VI loudness in sones [20], the Stevens Mark VII loudness in sones [21] and the Zwicker loudness in sones [22].
-All vibration and sound the metrics were calculated using the LMS Cada-X 3.5 E software [16], which contains a W_h frequency weighting which is based on ISO standard 5349-1, an acoustical A-weighting which is based on IEC 60651, and both Stevens and Zwicker loudness methods which are based on ISO standard 532.
-In the case of the Zwicker loudness the LMS software implementation also includes temporal masking effects [22].
-All Stevens and Zwicker loudness metrics were calculated based on one third octave analysis and a diffuse field assumption.
+The steering wheel acceleration time histories used in the four experiments described above and in the two previous experiments reported by Giacomin and Fustes (2005) were analysed to determine the unweighted and W_h weighted r.m.s. values.
+The sound pressure time histories were also analysed to determine the unweighted sound pressure level in decibels, the A-weighted sound pressure level in decibels, the Stevens Mark VI loudness in sones, the Stevens Mark VII loudness in sones and the Zwicker loudness in sones.
+All vibration and sound the metrics were calculated using the LMS Cada-X 3.5 E software (LMS International, 2002), which contains a W_h frequency weighting which is based on ISO standard 5349-1, an acoustical A-weighting which is based on IEC 60651, and both Stevens and Zwicker loudness methods which are based on ISO standard 532.
+In the case of the Zwicker loudness, the LMS software implementation includes temporal masking effects (Zwicker, 1977).
+All Stevens and Zwicker loudness metrics were calculated using one third octave analysis and a diffuse field assumption.